MatteoArella/linux-ums/doc/userspace/internals/library_lifecycle.rst

-``pthread_atfork()`` function registers an handler that is executed in the child process after ``fork()`` processing completes; that handler is in charge of closing the :c:var:`UMS_FILENO` and reopening it, resulting thus in two separate pools of UMS resources.
+``pthread_atfork()`` function registers an handler that is executed in the child process after ``fork()`` processing completes; that handler is in charge of closing the :c:var:`UMS_FILENO` and reopening it, resulting thus in two separate pools of UMS resources for the two processes.